 Transition to college is not always easy.
+During the first week, two weeks, month, few months, it is not uncommon for some students to call and want to come home.
 For most, a friendly, empathic voice and someone to listen is all that is needed.
 You might want to arrange, with your child, a system for calling home and keeping in touch.
-Some students may need a weekend home for refueling; to touch base, eat a good meal, get some sleep in his/her own bed.
+Some students may need a weekend home for refueling; to touch base, eat a home-cooked meal, get some sleep in his/her own bed.
 Some need to know that their parents will be open-minded about talking about change, perhaps after the first semester.
-Foe exceptional cases, the Dean and/or a Counselor, in conjunction with the student and parents, may work out a suitable arrangement.
 Most young people will separate from their parents in their own way and at their own pace.

 Your child can text “Heart” to 741741 to reach the National Text Helpline at any time.

 Having a roommate is like an arranged marriage.
 Sometimes it works and sometimes it doesn’t.
-When it does, your offspring will have a companion, someone to have meals with, someone to confide in, someone to help with the first month’s loneliness.
-When it’s bad, it can be really, really bad.
-When your offspring complain (and they will), you will want to listen with a sympathetic ear and you might offer suggestions, but it would be helpful to let your young person know that you have confidence in their ability to problem solve.
+When it does, your student will have a companion, someone to have meals with, someone to confide in, someone to help with the first month’s loneliness.
+Even when it is good, however, there can be friction requiring negotiation and compromise.
+This is normal and will help your student develop their interpersonal skills and abilities.
+When your student complain (and they will), you will want to listen with a sympathetic ear and you might offer suggestions, but it would be helpful to let your young person know that you have confidence in their ability to problem-solve.
 Your young person can work it out with the roommate, speak to his/her RA, talk with a Dean, or explore ways of handling the situation through the Counseling Center.

 Frequently, young people will call home complaining of “depression” and “anxiety”.
-The symptoms that your offspring describes and the situational factors involved will determine the seriousness of the problem.
 Most of the time, students are able to cope and work things out for themselves, with a helping ear from mom and/or dad, and sometimes with a counselor.
 But there are occasions when, depending on what your child is reporting, that direct action must be taken.
-If, for example, your offspring “hints” or says outright, “I think I’m going to hurt or kill myself,” it is important for the student to get immediate help.
+If, for example, your student “hints” or says outright, “I think I’m going to hurt or kill myself,” it is important for the student to get immediate help.
 Don’t delay.
-Parents can have the student call the Dean of Students Office (973-408-3390), Counseling and Psychological Services (973-408-3398), or (if it’s after 5 pm) our Public Safety Office (973-408-3379, or the Public Saftety Emergency line 973-408-4444).
+Parents can have the student call the Dean of Students Office (973-408-3390), Counseling and Psychological Services (973-408-3398), or (if it’s after 5 pm) our Public Safety Office (973-408-3379, or the Public Safety Emergency line 973-408-4444).

 Emergencies on Campus: 973-408-4444